July 6th, 2019

 So instead of complaining of PUD’s today, we started talking of potatoes.
 Relentless thinks that these rolling mountains of central Montana look like russet potatoes from afar.
 And we climbed up and over a lot of them.
 Some were easy and pleasant, some made me want to cry, but overall it was a great day.

 Relentless and I got an early start because it was 31 miles to a water source.
 There was hopefully 1 cache in between and a few off-trail springs that we hoped to not have to find.
 The cache was at Stemple Pass, where there was a pit toilet and picnic table.
 While we were taking a break there, Gary showed up to replenish the cache.
-We helped him drag the gallons of water to the concealed spot, of course.
+We helped him drag the gallons of water to the concealed spot.
 We also gave him a little bit of cash for all his efforts.
 Trail Angels appreciate when you at least offer to reimburse them for some of their time and fuel costs.
+Thanks again for all that you do Gary!

 Chippin caught up to us and passed.
 He was moving so fast.
 It’s his first thru-hike but he is light and very fit.
 He does a lot of mountaineering all over the world, so this stuff is easy for him.
 A guy named Goucho was also just ahead.
 I had first met him on my 3rd day in NM when he was walking south towards the border.
 Now we’re all walking south towards the border.